boofish/Silhouette-Misc/notes/mpu.md

 After learning from the ARM manual and FreeRTOS source code, now let's start hacking on real board.
 This section and [next section](#3-build-freertos-with-mpu-on-cortex-m4-board) will discuss how to compose MPU code on a bare metal machine as well as how to enable the existing MPU code in FreeRTOS for Cortext-M4 board.

-## 2.1 Create a new project with FreeRTOS code from IDE
+## 2.1 Create a new project from IDE
 From Eclipse IDE (System Workbench for STM32) menu, Select 'File' -> 'New' -> 'C Project', in the dialog:

 - set the *Project name*